esp-rs/std-training/book/src/02_2_software.md

 ```
 ### macOS

-(when using the Homebrew package manager, which we recommend)
+When using the Homebrew package manager, which we recommend:
 ```console
 $ brew install llvm
 ```